Michael Holland (musician): Jennanykind (1991–2012)

-Solo (2003 - present)
+Solo (2003–present)

 As a solo artist, Holland has been active off and on since his initial album Bootlegger's Dreams, recorded in 1999 after Jennyanykind retired was released in 2003 on his own Big John's label.
 In 2002, he was a SXSW critics pick for his show at the original Antone's.
 During this time, Holland occasionally played with local bluegrass group Big Fat Gap Band, and eventually asked them to back him up on the recording sessions that would become what has been called a visionary album, Tomorrows American Treasures, released on Sit-n-Spin Records in 2005.
 Holland was also featured as an up-and-coming artist in American Way Magazine in 2006.

 Tomorrows American Treasures caught the ear of German label Moll Tonträger owner Jan Szlovak, which resulted in a collection of songs that nodded towards traditional country music, Simple Truths and Pleasures in 2008.
 Holland continued exploring more American themes in the Szlovak-funded album Rhythm of Love, recorded with a cast of musicians named The Occoneechee String Band for the project.

 In 2020, Holland released two Christmas-themed songs, "Those Christmas Lights", and "The Fatman Rocks", originally written for the film Fatman, with proceeds from sales being donated to St. Jude's Children's Research Hospital.

-In June 2024, Holland served as a music consultant during production of the Max series Righteous Gemstone: Season Four.
-On September 3rd, 2024 Holland released ‘’Wanted’’, a collection of electronic pop songs written and recorded from 2000-2024, with several written for specific artists or productions.
+In June 2024, Holland served as a music consultant during production of the Max series The Righteous Gemstones: Season Four.
+On September 3rd, 2024 Holland released Wanted, a collection of electronic pop songs written and recorded from 2000-2024, with several written for specific artists or productions.

+In September, 2026 Holland released Foundation For Tomorrow, a collection of twelve original folk songs.

-The Holland Bros (2013 - present)
+The Holland Bros (2013–present)

 Since 2013, Michael Holland has recorded and performed with twin brother and former Jennyanykind bandmate Mark Holland as The Holland Bros., a musical duo that focuses on a pre-war music mix of covers and originals that cover country and piedmont blues, jugband, folk, and country.
 In 2019, the Holland Bros. appeared in the HBO series The Righteous Gemstones (as uncredited bluegrass musicians in Season 1, Episode 3), and performed at the North Carolina State Fair.

 In 2021, the brothers arranged and recorded a version of The Mermaid with Beth Ditto singing lead vocal for the AppleTV+ series Dickinson.
 The brothers appear uncredited with fiddle player Bobby Britt and bassist Billie Feather in Season 3 Episode 4 as the backing band for Ditto as she performs a portion of the recorded song during one of the episode's scenes.
 Later in the same episode, the band is heard and seen playing a version of Old Joe Clark produced by Michael and released under the name Occoneechee String Band.

-The duo have released four recordings:
+The duo have released six recordings: